 The principle of evaluating temperatures on the weld

 Laser welding requires a special approach concerning the temperature, as well as its evaluation.
 It is not possible to evaluate the weld only on the basis of the measured temperature by the fact that only the limit temperatures are stated and required.
-In this case, the user faces the risk that many products will be excluded unnecessarily or many errors will be omitted.
+In this case, the user faces the risk that many products will be excluded unnecessarily or many errors will be omitted

 On the basis of our extensive experience with the measurement of temperatures during welding, the ThermoInspector evaluates the quality of weld using three methods:

-- two-phase evaluation – each pixel from the area of interest is evaluated (along the weld) and the time curve of the increase of temperature is analysed during the welding along with the time curve of the decrease of temperature after welding.
-This series of curves is compared with the standard and according to set limits, the welding is evaluated if it was done correctly
+- point two-phase evaluation – each pixel from the area of interest is evaluated (along the weld) and the time curve of the increase of temperature is analysed during the welding along with the time curve of the decrease of temperature after welding.
+This series of curves is compared with the standard and according to set limits, the welding is evaluated that it was done correctly

 - envelope experimental method – using a thermal analysis of a series of up to ten “perfect” welding processes, the so-called envelope of correct values is stated, i.e. the time courses of the temperatures of welding on these good pieces that will be created by the maximum and minimum temperature ranges within which the temperature must vary between these ranges.
 If this does not happen during the manufacturing and the temperature “outside the “envelope” is detected, the product is detected as defective

-Extensive experience with the Workswell ThermoInspector system when measuring temperatures during laser welding shows that it is not possible to exactly determine which is a quality and non-quality weld solely on the basis of single measured temperatures (or the thermal profile).
+Extensive experience with the Workswell ThermoInspector system when measuring temperatures during laser welding shows that it is not possible to exactly state which is a quality and non-quality weld solely on the basis of single measured temperatures (or the thermal profile).
 The temperature limits must be stated by measuring the experimental sample of the product.
 The ThermoInspector is prepared for this necessary step.
 For integrators, either from the company Workswell or from their partners, it is possible to implement within a matter of minutes into the manufacturing line, to collect the data required for the statistical evaluation of temperatures during manufacturing, to select a suitable evaluation method and to the state the temperature limits.
 These testing measurements are an integral part of the offer for the whole system, without which it would not be possible to ensure reliable inspection and problem-free operation in a 24/7 regime.